 I use the 7wt Arcticsilver fly fishing rod and their floating line, with 0.30mm tippet and flies which looks like small baitfish or squid.
 Sometimes we use spin rods and a popper as a teaser, when we see schools of Mahi it’s time to take the fly rod out.

 These fish tend to travel in bigger schools, from 4 fish to hundreds of them!
 They swim along the beaches and hunt for small mullet, sardines and needlefish.
 Schools of Mahi are often followed by bluefish.
 You have to use a wire leader when targeting the blues because with a normal leader you don’t have a chance to win the fight!

-Fighting these golden predators is pretty cool, even if they are just a babies from 40-75cm of length!
+Fighting these golden predators is pretty cool, even if they are just babies!

 If you would like to know more about this fishery, you can find Katka on Instagram: @katka_svagrova!